droidcon-academy/android-cbc-manage-network-usage-study-materials/helper-files/code-snippets.md

  }

  fun getJokeOfTheDay(){
      viewModelScope.launch {
-            if (currentNetworkConnectionType is WiFiConnection && currentNetworkPreferenceSetting is WiFiNetwork){
+         if (localCurrentConnectedNetwork.value is WiFiConnection
+             && localCurrentNetworkPreferenceSetting.value is WiFiNetwork) {
              fetchJoke()
-            }else if ( (currentNetworkConnectionType is WiFiConnection || currentNetworkConnectionType is CellularConnection) && currentNetworkPreferenceSetting is AnyNetwork){
+         } else if ((localCurrentConnectedNetwork.value is WiFiConnection
+                     || localCurrentConnectedNetwork.value is CellularConnection)
+             && localCurrentNetworkPreferenceSetting.value is AnyNetwork) {
              fetchJoke()
-            }else{
+         } else {
+             localMainScreenState.value =
-                localMainScreenState.value=Error("Cannot sync your home feed because current's device network connection does not fulfill the app's network requirements.")
+                 Error("Cannot sync your home feed because current's device network connection does not fulfill the app's network requirements.")
          }
      }
     }

 ```